 Rescheduling or Postponing Your Hearing

-Once you have a court date, consider hiring a traffic ticket lawyer.
+Once you have a court date in Alaska, consider hiring a traffic ticket lawyer.
 An attorney skilled in Alaska's traffic laws can help you prepare your case and increase your chances of getting the best possible verdict.

-There are several ways you can prepare for your hearing, with or without an attorney.
+There are several ways you can prepare for your court hearing, with or without an attorney.
 Consider:

 - Gathering evidence that proves your innocence.